Lambert W Function for Applications in Physics: Source availability, installation and usage

 \section{Source availability, installation and usage}

-The most recent version of the sources of this implementation with some additional material and examples are available at \href{http://www.ung.si/~darko/LambertW/}{http:/\!/www.ung.si/\textasciitilde{}darko/LambertW/} and are released under the GPL license.
+The most recent version of the sources of this implementation with some additional material and examples are available from \\ \href{https://github.com/DarkoVeberic/LambertW}{\tt https://github.com/DarkoVeberic/LambertW} \\ and are released under the dual GPL/BSD license.

 Apart from the special functions in GSL \cite{gsl}, this is the only freely available implementation of the Lambert W function in C++ and to the best of our knowledge the only implementation using the superior Fritsch's version of the iteration.